ba-st/Willow/docs/Components.md

   subjectField := self componentSupplier singleLineTextFieldApplying: [].
   messageField := self componentSupplier multiLineTextFieldApplying: [].
 ```
-depending if you want a single line text field or multiline text field.
+depending if you want a single line text field or multi line one.

-Usually you have your own components holding more basic ones.
-With Willow components it's usually a good idea to create the needed sub-components when you're initialization your own, and later just render them as part of the rendering of the whole:
+You will usually have your own components composing more basic ones.
+With Willow components it's usually a good idea to create the needed sub-components when you're initializing your own, and then just render them as part of the rendering of the larger component:

 ```smalltalk
 MyComponent>>initialize